-The City will be moving forwarded with several water conservation initiatives including a Universal Metering Implementation Plan; a stepped water restriction program; public outreach and education and an excessive user program targeting high quantity water users for targeted education and enforcement.
+The City continued progress with other water conservation initiatives in 2023 including working on a Universal Metering Implementation Plan, continued public outreach and education and the excessive user program targeting high quantity water users for targeted education and enforcement.

 See Appendix 5 and 6 for further total consumption data.